Becoming A Section 8 Landlord: A Guide

 Tenant Application Process

-The Wait List
+The Waiting List

 Voucher Allocation

-Direct Payments To Landlord
+Direct Payments to Landlord

 How To Rent Out Section 8 Housing

-PHAs provide applicants with vouchers they can use to rent from landlords.
+Typically, PHAs provide applicants with vouchers they can use to rent from landlords.
 Applicants can search for eligible housing once they receive their voucher, but several months may pass before they receive it.

 Here’s a brief overview of the process.